History, tourist information, and nearby accommodation

 Within the bailey were a number of secondary timber buildings, and also the church of St Mary de Castro.

-In the 12th century the castle defences were gradually rebuilt in stone.
+In the 12th century, the castle defences were gradually rebuilt in stone.
 Around AD 1150 Robert le Bossu, Earl of Leicester, began building a great hall.
-The Earl's wealth came in part from his control of vast royal forests, and he used this access to a ready supply of oak timber to built a large and sumptuous hall in keeping with his status.
+The Earl's wealth came in part from his control of vast royal forests, and he used this access to a ready supply of oak timber to build a large and sumptuous hall in keeping with his status.
 Leicester Castle became a showpiece, an opulent residence befitting the House of Lancaster.

 The great hall is probably the oldest aisled and bayed timber hall in England.
-The medieval core of the hall is now hidden behind an elegant 19th century facade, but underneath that facade is a medieval timber building, with traces of original windows still visible in the south wall.
+The medieval core of the hall is now hidden behind an elegant 19th-century facade, but underneath that facade is a medieval timber building, with traces of original windows still visible in the south wall.

 The castle acted not just as a residence but as the administrative centre of the Honor of Leicester, the Earls collection of estates.
 Parliament met three times in the great hall; in 1349, 1414, and 1425/26.
 The Earl held court in the hall, and finds of human remains in the castle mound suggest that criminals were executed atop the mound on the Earl's gallows.

 Edward I stayed here in 1300, and his son Edward II visited in 1310 and again in 1311.
 Edward III followed suit, visiting with his court for a lavish hunting party in 1390.
 The last record of royal residence comes from 1483, when Richard III wrote a letter 'from my castle of Leicester'.
 The unfortunate king probably stayed at the castle again in 1485 just before his defeat at the Battle of Bosworth.